xrdocs/telemetry/_tutorials/2016-10-11-streaming-if-mib-data-with-model-driven-telemetry-mdt.md

 RP/0/RP0/CPU0:SunC(config-model-driven-snsr-grp)# commit
 ```

-For the complete MDT configuration, see [my tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/).
+For the complete MDT configuration, see [my configuration tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/).

+With that, you should be streaming all your favorite IF-MIB data at a fraction of the cost of doing an SNMP poll.